LukaLambrecht/HH-gridpack-generation/README.md

 This will use the vanilla input file `powheg_ggHH_SM.input`, modify the mass to 100 GeV, and use the specified working directory.
 Use `-r condor` to run in a condor job instead of `-r local` to run in the terminal.
+There is also a `--preparegrid` argument available, see the next paragraph.

 Note: the instructions do not cover a change in the H mass.
 This can probably be done by modifying the `.input` file above (it has an `hmass` parameter).